slu-soc5650/course-website/content/index.md

 weight: 1
 ---

-{{< warning title="Course Full" >}}
+{{< note title="Enrollment Open" >}}
 SOC 4650 & 5650 is the Department of Sociology and Anthropology's undergraduate and graduate introductory GIS course at Saint Louis University.
-It will next be taught for Spring 2018, but is currently full.
+It will next be taught for Spring 2018 and there is currently **one open seat**.
 If you have an interest in the course, you are encouraged to add yourself to the wait list.
 This site is for sections taught by Assistant Professor Christopher Prener.
-{{< /warning >}}
+{{< /note >}}

 ## Course Description
 <img src="/images/logo.png" align="right" />